Atnia Card Game Rules Document

 Extra Notes

-• Damage dealt to cards in dream/reality is permanent (until they leave).
+• Damage dealt to cards in horizon/battlefield is permanent (until they leave).

 • This is mainly to not have to handle an indefinite number of cards online, the exact number can change a bit.